Balor Moore: Later career

 Moore injured his ankle during spring training in 1974, and his arm early in the season.
 He went 0–3 with a 10.20 ERA in six rehab appearances with the Triple A Memphis Blues before undergoing major elbow surgery during that off-season.

-Moore returned in 1975, although was never the same.
+Moore returned in 1975, although he never attained the same form.

 He was 1–3 with a 4.00 ERA for Memphis when his contract was sold to the California Angels.
-He earned a September call-up to the Angels in 1977, going 0–2 with a 3.97 ERA.
+Moore earned a September call-up to the Angels in 1977, going 0–2 with a 3.97 ERA.
 After just one season in California, Moore's contract was sold to the Toronto Blue Jays.

 Moore spent the final three seasons of his career with the Blue Jays, going 12–17 with a 4.96 ERA.
 He pitched four innings to earn the only save of his career on April 27, 1980 against the Milwaukee Brewers.
 He spent 1981 in the minors with the Brewers and Houston Astros before officially retiring.

 Career stats

 Moore had a 40–58 record and 4.01 ERA in eleven minor league seasons.
-He went into the steel business after his baseball career ended, and currently owns Brittex Pipe Company in Houston, Texas.